Introduction to synchrotron radiation energy loss

 Beam current: enter the total stored current over all bunches.
 Because power scales linearly with current, doubling current doubles the total radiated power even though the per-turn loss for each electron stays the same.

-The most common errors come from unit confusion.
+The most common errors in the synchrotron radiation calculator come from unit confusion.
 A few-GeV electron ring with a bending radius of tens to hundreds of meters usually loses tens of keV per turn, not a tiny fraction of an eV and not many MeV.
 Likewise, a half-amp stored beam can readily produce power in the tens or hundreds of kilowatts depending on energy and radius.
 If your answer falls far outside that range, pause and re-check the inputs.

 Another common misunderstanding is mixing up loss per turn and loss per second.
 The first depends mainly on the beam energy and curvature.
 The second also depends on how much charge is circulating, which is why the beam current appears only in the power calculation.
 Keeping those ideas separate makes the result easier to interpret.

-The numerical factor 88.5 is a practical accelerator-physics shortcut.
+The numerical factor 88.5 is a practical accelerator-physics shortcut used by the synchrotron radiation calculator.
 It packages together the electron mass, classical radiation constants, relativistic factors, and unit conversions so that you can work directly in GeV, meters, and keV per turn.
 In more detailed derivations, the same physics is often written using the radiation constant and a lattice integral involving .
 Those forms are excellent for detailed machine analysis.

 This page intentionally keeps the one-radius approximation because it is quick to apply, easy to teach, and accurate enough for many first-pass comparisons.
 If your detailed lattice has several dipole families, long straights, or strong insertion devices, the simple estimate should be treated as a baseline rather than the whole story.